MickaelAmar/SimpleLaravelCRUD/README.md

 ## About this project

-This project was made for the purpose of a technical challenge during a recruitment process.
+This project was made for the purpose of a technical challenge during a recruiting process.
-It includes nearly all the features required by the directions except the priority update on drag'n drop.
+It includes nearly all the features required by the directions except the priority update on drag'n drop change.
 It required more implementation/time and I found the directions a bit unclear about how the priority should be calculated.

-Please, have in that the code produced here was made according the time limit I was given to fulfill this challenge (1h) and therefore doesn't completely reflect how I'd code in a real working situation.
+Please, have in mind that the code produced here was made according the time limit I was given to fulfill this challenge (1h) and therefore doesn't reflect how I'd code in a real working situation.

+It was made completely from scrach without any external library (except jQuery).
+Feel free to check the commit history to get to know how things were implemented.

 I'll eventually complete this project in the future.